bitpay/bitcore/packages/bitcore-wallet-service/TSS.md

 # DKG
-This document explains the specs for the client implementation of distributed key generation (DKG) for the threshold signature scheme (TSS).
+This document explains the specs for the client implementation of distributed _key_ generation (DKG) for the threshold signature scheme (TSS).
+This logic is mostly abstracted away by the `TssKeyGen` class in `bitcore-wallet-client/lib/tsskey.ts`.

 ### Asynchronous DKG